 at this point the IP address and the port will be replaced with the values set here.

 IP Address

-Allows you to set the IP address of the Modbus TCP-IP server to connect to via the Straton Modbus TCP-IP client mbtcpcli_param instead of the IP address.
+Allows you to set the IP address of the Modbus TCP-IP server to connect to via the Straton Modbus TCP-IP client.

 Attention: in the Straton IDE you must enter the text: